prateem/Carousel/README.md

 // Give the carousel the adapter imageResCarousel.adapter = imagesAdapter

-// Listen for page changes if you're interested in that information imageResCarousel.pageChangeListener = object : Carousel.PageChangeListener {
+// Listen for paging events if you're interested in that information imageResCarousel.pageChangeListener = object : ViewPager2.OnPageChangeCallback {
     override fun onPageSelected(position: Int) {
         // ... do something
     }